paradedb/paradedb/pg_columnar/README.md

 # pg_columnar

-This extension enables Clickhouse-level OLAP performance inside Postgres.
+`pg_columnar` enables Clickhouse-level OLAP performance inside Postgres.
 By embedding Apache Datafusion inside Postgres, this extension brings column-oriented storage, vectorized query execution, and SIMD instructions to Postgres tables.

 # Development

 ## Prerequisites

+### Install Rust

 To develop the extension, first install Rust v1.73.0 using `rustup`.
 We will soon make the extension compatible with newer versions of Rust: